RAF Upottery

 C-47s of the 91st Troop Carrier Squadron on the northwest perimeter track adjacent to the main hangar at Upottery.

-RAF Upottery (also known as Smeatharpe) is a former Royal Air Force station in East Devon, England.
+Royal Air Force Upottery or more simply RAF Upottery (also known as Smeatharpe) is a former Royal Air Force station in East Devon, England.
 The airfield is located near the village of Upottery, about 6 mi north-northeast of the town of Honiton.

 Opened in 1944, it was used by the Royal Air Force, United States Army Air Forces (USAAF) and United States Navy.
 During the war it was used primarily as a transport airfield and for antisubmarine patrols.
 It was closed in 1948.
 Today, the remains of the airfield are located on private property being used as agricultural fields.

 Upottery received much attention in 2001 when it appeared in the first episode of the television mini-series Band of Brothers.
 It was from Upottery that Easy Company of the 506th Parachute Infantry Regiment, 101st Airborne Division boarded Douglas C-47 transports and made their first combat jump into Normandy on 6 June 1944.